 The personal injury lawyers at Rutter Mills can help you receive the maximum compensation for your injuries, including the costs of the prosthetic limb and all of the above expenses.

 Loss of Limb Damages

-Besides the considerable costs of prosthetic devices, there is other compensation or damages available in a personal lawsuit for a person losing a limb.
+Besides the considerable costs of prosthetic devices, there is other compensation or damages available in a personal lawsuit for someone losing a limb due to the negligence of another person.
 These include:

 - Medical expenses, present, and future

 Since many people losing a limb can no longer perform the jobs held before the accident, compensation may also include occupational retraining.

 If you were the victim of a hit-and-run accident and the driver is never identified, you may receive assistance for prosthetic costs from various nonprofit organizations established to help amputees.
 Several of these nonprofits specialize in providing prosthetic limbs for children and young adults.

 If you or a loved one lost a limb in an accident caused by another party’s negligence, you need the services of an experienced personal injury attorney at Rutter Mills.
 Submit our contact form or call or text us 24/7 to arrange a free consultation.

 After reviewing your circumstances, we will let review your options with you and help you estimate the long-term expenses regarding your prosthesis.
 Since we work on personal injury cases on a contingency basis, we do not charge a fee unless you receive compensation.

 When you’ve been injured, you’ve got a lot at stake… but so does the insurance company.
 Walking into the court room with a serious lawyer makes all the difference.
 Watch our video to learn more about Rutter Mills.